 This option searches for an existing Prospect account, and checks the guest in if they meet certain criteria.
 It can allow a returning guest to bypass filling out the DGW if they’ve already completed it, and helps the club keep track of guest activity.
+For clubs requiring Health Waiver questions, the Returning Guest screen can be configured to collect contact information if it is missing on the prospect's account, and require them to complete the Health Waiver questions.
 In most standard configurations, Returning Guest visits will not create any additional calendar events.
 (Since appointments and unscheduled visits count towards certain KPIs such as Close %, most clubs prefer to disable automatic event creation for returning guests.
 If you have questions about your club’s configuration, please reach out to Club OS support.)

 3) VIP Guests

 This button is used by clubs that offer special premium memberships allowing the member to bring a guest.
 The VIP Guest option helps clubs track activity and collect waiver signatures for these guests.
 The member is prompted to enter a phone number or email, which Club OS will use to look them up.
-The Digital Guest Waiver appears once the membership type has been validated.
-After the guest completes the DGW, their Prospect account will be created as a Referral connected to the member who brought them in, and their Follow-up Status will be VIP Guest.
+The waiver can be configured for this option to validate if the found member has a premium membership, or you can skip this validation.
+The New Guest form of the Digital Guest Waiver appears once the member has been found and the membership type has been validated (if configured).
+After the guest completes the DGW, their Prospect account will be created with a VIP Guest origin, connected to the member who brought them in, and their Follow-up Status will be VIP Guest.
 This option does not create a calendar event.

 4) Paid Pass

-If this option is available, it will take the guest to a form that looks and functions like the club’s standard DGW, but does not create a calendar event.
+If this option is available, it will take the guest to a form that looks and functions like the club’s standard New Guest form of the Digital Guest Waiver, but does not create a calendar event.
 The guest’s Origin will be set as Referral and their status as VIP Guest.
 (Note: Club OS will not validate this entry against the club’s payment system to confirm that the guest has purchased a pass.)